-Got a Benjamin to burn?
-Here are our 15 favorite gadgets under $100
+Here’s all the best gear and gadgetry you can snag for $100 or less

-In today’s high-tech society, $100 can get you pretty far.
-The price of a quality laptop has plummeted, as have fitness trackers and other wearables.
-For less than the cost of all those morning coffees each month, you can now pick up a device that streams any content you might want to your TV, or a phenomenal ebook reader on which to reread select passages from your favorite guilty-pleasure novel.
-Point being: The best tech under $100 allows for endless possibilities.
+In today’s tech-saturated world, $100 can get you pretty far.
+Thanks to the advent of smartphones, things like processors, accelerometers, and lithium-ion batteries have, over the years, become ridiculously cheap and accessible for electronics manufacturers.
+This has ultimately resulted in a flood of inexpensive but highly capable gadgets.
+Nowadays, you can get damn near anything (laptops, fitness trackers, tablets, cameras, etc.) for less than the price of a parking ticket.

-You may not be able to achieve the pristine clarity of a 4K television or the robust processing power of the latest gaming rigs, but there’s no reason you can’t find something to satisfy your tech cravings without breaking the bank.
-Below are 15 of our favorite pieces of tech to be had for under $100 — shipping not included.
+Sure — you won’t be able to score a 4K television or the latest gaming rig, but there’s no reason you can’t find something to satisfy your tech cravings without breaking the bank.
+To help you wade through all the great gear out there, we put together this guide to the best tech under $100.
+Enjoy!

 Buy one now from: